rectorphp/getrector-com/packages/blog/data/_posts/2020/2021-04-05-from-doctrine-annotations-parser-to-static-reflection.md

 We [proposed the attributes in phpdoc-parser 2 years ago](https://github.com/phpstan/phpdoc-parser/issues/11), but it didn't get any traction as phpdoc-parser was also a read-only tool like Doctrine Annotations.

-Luckily, it got **revived and [we contributed](https://github.com/phpstan/phpdoc-parser/pull/65) a month ago** and was released under phpdoc-parser 0.5!
+Luckily, it got **revived and [we contributed attributes on each node](https://github.com/phpstan/phpdoc-parser/pull/65) a month ago** and was released under phpdoc-parser 0.5!

 ## 2. Rewrite Doctrine/Annotation in phpdoc-parser